tulimid1/darkBackground_matlab/m-doc.md

 ## More About
 ---

-The base code comes from [Elsa Birch's](https://www.elsabirch.com/) [function](https://www.mathworks.com/matlabcentral/fileexchange/30222-quick-dark-or-custom-plot-background) on MATLAB File Exchange
+This is a more comprehensive function based off of [Elsa Birch's](https://www.elsabirch.com/) [function](https://www.mathworks.com/matlabcentral/fileexchange/30222-quick-dark-or-custom-plot-background) on MATLAB File Exchange.

 ## Tips
 ---